danny-hunt/vv/README.md

    - Type your request and press Enter or click Submit
    - The first request will generate an AI title for the pane
    - Agent responses will stream in real-time
+   - All changes are automatically staged and committed when the agent completes

 4. **Merge Changes**: Click the "Merge" button on panes marked as "Ahead"